-This was a super easy and fun project to do.
+This was a super easy and fun project to create decorative yarn letters.
 I think I am going to put them on the head table right in front of me and fiance.

 Step one: Draw your letters on the cardboard.
 The more square you can make your letters, the better.
 My first prototype was very curvy, and it turns out, very hard to wrap with yarn.
 I abandoned them for this design.

 Step two: cut out your letters.

 Step three: Take one of the letters and staple a piece of yarn to it.
 Don’t get too hung up on where you start.
 You’ll end up going every-which-way no matter what.

 Step four: Start wrapping!
 I learned quickly that you can’t be too neurotic about this.
 While you should be wrapping the yarn tightly right beside itself each time for maximum coverage, you will have to double-back over places you’ve wrapped before to make it cover every part of the cardboard.
 For example, on the “L” I wrapped the bottom of the letter vertically first, then doubled-back over the bottom horizontally, then made my way up the tall part of the letter horizontally, then I wrapped the tall part of the letter vertically.
 It’s the only way you can get the yarn to cover all the edges and give you that fully-covered look.
 Unfortunately, I didn’t take a picture of the “L” wrapping, but the “O” will give you a sense of how all over the place you will be.